gzeta-adv/algolia-woocommerce/README.md

   </a>
 </div>

-GitHub Actions based utilities to manage and synchronize products between WooCommerce and Algolia.
+GitHub Actions based utilities to manage and synchronize products between WooCommerce, WordPress and Algolia.

 ## Prerequisites